 Join us for two of Australia’s newest innovation events.
 These annual events include Australia’s first ever Humanitarian Innovation (Digital) Hackathon, which encourages and rewards university students to create cutting-edge solutions that could save lives and make a positive impact on people around the world.

 SUBMISSIONS NOW CLOSED

 This national submissions contest is for university students to develop innovative technological or engineering solutions that support human welfare through benevolent treatment or assistance to people for substantially altruistic reasons.
 Students are encouraged to select a real-world humanitarian problem and develop technology-driven solutions.
 Submissions are to be comprised of a short video encapsulating the essence of your idea.
 You will also need to provide a written brief showing evidence of how your solution could be achieved.

 The Humanitarian Innovation (Digital) Hackathon is a weekend-long virtual event, taking place on July 24th-26th.
 This event is designed for university students to work collaboratively in cross-discipline teams to create technology-driven solutions for the most pressing humanitarian challenges.
 Participants will be asked to identify practical solutions for real and current problems from a current international humanitarian response context.

 The 2020 Humanitarian Innovation Awards are proudly brought to you by PTC, Pacific Telecommunications Council.
 One of the coolest orgs around.
 Click LEARN MORE to read all about them!

 We’ve teamed up with the international humanitarian response agency, RedR Australia.
 Find out who they are and about the important work they do.

-Subscribe to our weekly newsletter, The Prototype, to find out about the biggest developments in technology, science and innovation worldwide and their implications for Australia.
+Subscribe to our newsletter, The Prototype, to find out about the biggest developments in technology, science and innovation worldwide and their implications for Australia.